Use the Drug Pricing Quote

-- Click on Drug Pricing and then enter your ZIP Code.
+- Click on Drug Pricing Quote and then enter your ZIP Code.

-- If a drug is not covered, try selecting a different drug strength, or follow the instructions when the This drug is not covered message appears.
+- If a drug is not covered, try selecting a different drug strength, or click Alternatives Available if it appears.

-- Click Monthly Costs for a budget estimate.
+- Click View Monthly Costs for a budget estimate.

 SilverScript Medicare Part D Formulary